Supporting our employees during the COVID-19 crisis

 - Announced a one-time award to 170,000 employees making less than $100,000 as thanks for their efforts to transform the company.
 In the U.S., that award will be $600 (for full-time employees) and $300 (for part-time employees).
 For international employees, the qualifying earnings threshold for receiving the award and the amount of the award will be tailored to local compensation and competitive practices.

-- Made a $10 million grant to its WE Care employee relief fund, which provides resources to colleagues who face a catastrophic disaster or financial hardship resulting from an event beyond their control.
+- Made a $10 million grant to its WE Care employee relief fund, which provides resources to U.S. and international employees who face a catastrophic disaster or financial hardship resulting from an event beyond their control.
 This program is available to those affected by coronavirus and is intended to help team members, especially those with limited resources, get back on their feet with basic necessities.
 Added new flat grants of up to $1,500 that qualifying employees can use for mortgage, rent, or other assistance while continuing to work.

 - Eliminated all nonessential travel and strongly discouraged gatherings of 10 or more employees.